‘Neurodevelopmental’ refers to a condition present from birth. Autism, dyslexia, dyspraxia and AD(H)D are examples of neurodevelopmental conditions.

 - Providing a dyslexic employee with a computer desktop profile featuring large fonts and high-contrast colours to make reading text easier

 Adjustments for disabled employees are mandated by the Equality Act 2010 – they are tailored for the individual’s needs and will typically be negotiated with the employer.
-(See also: disability)
+(See also: Equality Act, disability)